process-engine/bpmn-io_custom-bundle/README.md

 # bpmn-js custom bundle

-This project creates a bundle of the bpmn.io components, at the end of the bundling process there is one javascript file and one css file ready to use.
+This project creates a bundle of the bpmn.io components, at the end of the bundling process there is one JavaScript file and one CSS file ready to use.

 The bundle is created with [rollup.js](https://rollupjs.org/).